andyburri/pandoc-typst-template/README.md

 # Bergfink

-A template for Pandoc to generate PDFs with typst.
+A template for Pandoc to generate PDFs with Typst.
 This template is based on the [Eisvogel template](https://github.com/Wandmalfarbe/pandoc-latex-template).

 ## Preview